mpaluchowski/travel.paluchowski.com/content/israel-2018/disappointment-thats-haifa.md

 image: img/israel-2018/disappointment-thats-haifa/bahai-gardens.jpg
 ---

+Up, and down, and up again, and see that you don't step into dog poo.
+Haifa is Israel's work and transportation center with a major contribution to the country's GDP, but not much (if anything) to offer tourists, or even millenials willing to work and live there.
+We came, we saw, we left with very few photos shot.

 <!--more-->

-Haifa seemed like a good target for our first excursion out of Tel Aviv.
+The city seemed like a good target for our first excursion out of Tel Aviv.
 A little over an hour's drive, not too much to see there and we would be back just in time for the [evening celebrations of Yom Ha'atzmaut]({{< ref "israel-2018/proud-nation.md" >}}).

 The city's **built on the northern slope of Mount Carmel**.
 That's an important fact I did read before but somehow didn't consciously register.
 We quickly realized what that meant when we arrived and I had to drive the narrow, steep streets on our way to a parking lot.
 Shortly afterwards we had to *walk* the same way---up or down in nearly 30C heat.